ccdale/starback/README.md

 # Starback #
-Short-term, Role-based access credentials for AWS.
+Short-term, Role-based access credentials for AWS (STaRBACk).

 > **Note** There is no code here (yet) as I need to ask my employer whether this contravenes my employment contract or
 > not as I wrote a similiar system for them.